Kelly Kettle FAQ

 You can order online through our SECURE WEBSITE (look for the closed Padlock symbol) by simply selecting the category of products on the left hand side of this page that you wish to browse or buy.

 Payment Options are either CREDIT CARD - or - PAYPAL account.
+99.9% of our customers simply pay using their credit card.

 If you are not comfortable ordering online, we can take Card Payment over the phone - no problem.